 Decolonising The Outdoors (2024–present)

-In 2024 I launched Decolonising The Outdoors after feeling disillusioned by the harmful rhetoric in local conservation.
+In 2024 I launched Decolonising The Outdoors after feeling disillusioned by my local conservation groups.
 I also noticed a lack of spaces that focused on connection to nature where communities (particularly marginalised people) are included in this definition.
-Since then, the project has expanded to examine relationships between wider environmental issues and systems of oppression, to build anti-capitalist and queer futures, and to advocate for racial justice as an inherent component of climate justice.
+Since then, the project has expanded to examine relationships between wider environmental and social justice issues, to build anti-capitalist and queer futures, and to advocate for racial justice as an inherent component of climate justice.

 Safe space (2025)

 My short film "safe space" looks at finding care through the experience of an ESEA migrant in rural Scotland.
 It explores the idealisation of the British countryside, including the narrative that ‘nature is healing’, while challenging the individualistic view on self-care.
-It premiered at Extra Rice Film Festival in London on 23 March 2025.
+It premiered at Extra Rice Film Festival in London in March 2025 and has subsequently been screened at Rooted Beings' festival in Brighton and Sett Studios' exhibition as part of the Edinburgh Art Festival.

 Unfracturing (2024)

-My photography series "Unfracturing" celebrates the nurturing and tenderness among queer women and nonbinary people of colour with each other and with our surroundings.
-The series speaks to a process of healing and communality in a colonial landscape.
+This photography series celebrates the nurturing and tenderness among queer women and nonbinary people of colour with each other and with our surroundings.
+"Unfracturing" speaks to a process of healing and communality in a colonial landscape.
 The photographs have featured in the International Women's Day exhibition at Mono in Glasgow, Goddess Arts Magazine's exhibition and magazine, and Queer As Muck's Thicket exhibition at Sett Studios in Edinburgh.

 Self-portrait (2023–2024)

-In April 2024, my project "Self-portrait" was exhibited at The Anatomy Rooms in Aberdeen.
+In April 2024, my project "Self-portrait" was exhibited at Arkade Gallery in Aberdeen.
 This was part of a group exhibition showcasing the work of therapeutic photography course participants.
 My abstract photography and poetry drew connections between my identity and nature, representing my sense of loss and belonging as a migrant and person of mixed heritage.

 Back to Top